VCSTDN2024/imad5112-assignment-2-ST10481235/README.md

 2. *JetPunk, 2021.
 South Africa True or False?* [online] Available at: https://www.jetpunk.com/user-quizzes/273453/south-africa-true-or-false Accessed 19 May 2025

+## 9. List of figures:
+**Figure 1:** Screenshot of the Home screen of the application.
+**Figure 2:** Screenshot of question 1 of the FlashQuiz application.
+**Figure 3:** Screenshot of question 2 of the FlashQuiz application.
+**Figure 4:** Screenshot of question 3 of the FlashQuiz application.
+**Figure 5:** Screenshot of question 4 of the FlashQuiz application.
+**Figure 6:** Screenshot of question 5 of the FlashQuiz application.
+**Figure 7:** Screenshot of the review screen of the application.

-## 9. Disclosure of AI Usage in my assessment:
+## 10. Disclosure of AI Usage in my assessment:
 Whilst creating this application, AI has assisted me to ensure that the app has no errors.
 Below is where AI has helped me:

 **1. Sections where AI was generated**